Trending: Telemedicine for Surgeons

 Part of the reason for the slow uptake in telehealth used in surgery is that patients just aren’t sure what can and can’t be done remotely.
 The Advisory Board survey revealed only 9% of potential patients had no concerns about going digital.
 Twenty-one percent of respondents were concerned with care quality, followed by the provider not being able to diagnose or treat them virtually (19%), meaning they would have to go to the physical clinic anyway.

-While Greiwe says it’s rare to find patients who don’t love the online experience, he admits that there are those with reservations.
+While Greiwe says it’s rare to find patients who don’t love the online experience, he admits that some have reservations.
 Something he tends to see when patients meet their doctor for the first time online.
-“Younger patients seem less bothered by this,” he says, “but when we started “direct-to-consumer” sales for new patients, we found that there were less interested parties than if the diagnosis had already been established.”
+“Younger patients seem less bothered by this,” he says, “but when we started “direct-to-consumer” sales for new patients, we found that there were fewer interested parties than if the diagnosis had already been established.”

 The Role of Telemedicine for Surgeons in the Future